Rivendell Mountain Works Jensen

 - Design was limiting

 Back around 1977 I heard tell of a new concept in packs—no external frame.
 Internal frame packs had not yet made their appearance.
 I read the reviews, I looked at the pictures, and I had a friend who operated a backpacking store order me one.
-I think it cost me an awesome $35 or $40.
-That was a pile of money for an impoverished grad student.
+I think it cost me an awesome $40.
+That was a pile of money for an impoverished grad student who needed to skip meals to pay for it.
+Well, I craved equipment, my girlfriend had dumped me and so, I purchased.

 The design was cunning.
-The fabric was a remarkably heavy fabric like today's cordura, but, I think heavier than the fabrics used today.
+The fabric was a remarkably heavy fabric like today's cordura, but, I think far heavier than the fabrics used today.
 There was a bottom compartment designed for a sleeping bag while the main sack was composed of two vertical tubes designed to give the pack form once packed.
 It lacked a lid pocket, as there was essentially no lid; construction was a bit like a inverted horseshoe.
+The part of the pack with the harness had a zipper that traveled the edge of the pack.
+It supposedly give you access to the main compartment.
 It was a great idea in theory.
 It worked beautifully to support the pack, as long as the things you needed to pack fit into the pack.
+It seemed pretty watertight, but to get in the pack, you pretty much had to unpack the whole damned thing.
+Not fun even in your bedroom let alone a rainy mountain.

 But...here comes the big but.
 The tubes were so narrow as to prohibit a lot of equipment other than clothing.
 Even clothing was rough since it had to be tightly compacted.
 A full sized octavo hard covered book did not fit in the main compartment.
-My first generation synthetic sleeping bag did not fit in the sleeping bag compartment.
+My first generation synthetic sleeping bag did not fit in the sleeping bag compartment and barely in the main compartment.

-Tent poles did not fit and even a small two person tent was hopeless; you could sort of use the pack itself as a stuff sack, but then the tent would take up half the pack.
-My Optimus 8R stove (basically a steel box) could not be made to fit in any way close to my back.
+Tent poles did not fit anywhere and even a small two person tent was hopeless; you could sort of use the pack itself as a stuff sack, but then the tent would take up half the pack.
+My Optimus 8R stove (which I have reviewed elsewhere on this site—basically a steel box) could not be made to fit in any way close to my back.
 Even getting it into the pack was a major challenge; mark you, the stove measures something like 6.5" x 6.5" x 4.5".
 A Svea 123 might have fit with its cylindrical shape, but my cigar box Optimus would not.

-One other but: There were two compartments and the sleeping bag compartment.
-The tubes came were open at the top and bottom.
-The two main compartments/tubes were accessible, if I remember right, only from a panel which rested against my back.
+One other but: There were sort of two compartments and the sleeping bag compartment.
+The tubes that came were open/conjoined at the top and bottom, so actually it was one curved compartment.
+The main compartment/tubes were accessible, if I remember right, only from a panel which rested against my back.
 In order to get at stuff at the bottom of the main compartment (which was actually two lengthwise compartments) you had to unpack everything in the tube that contained it.

 At one point, I contemplated opening up the center seam to allow a single big bag.
 I was dissuaded by the friend who ordered it for me.
 It might have been a good idea nevertheless.
+I might have opened the center seam and added pockets and a compression strap.
 Had I done so, I could have at least used it on buses for weekend trips home and the occasional hitchhiking adventure.

 After a few largely failed attempts to work around these shortcomings it returned to my friend's store to be resold on consignment.
 I made most of my money back and it sold rapidly, no doubt to someone else who had read the reviews.